 You may think that these laws may not affect you if you don’t live in those regions, but this is where you’re mistaken as these laws reach far beyond their respective countries.
 If your website caters to users in those locations, it’s highly likely that these laws also apply to your domain.

 Table of contents

-Some of the private information that most websites collect are names, emails, addresses, phone numbers, and other forms of identification.
+Some of the private information that most blogs collect are names, emails, addresses, phone numbers, and other forms of identification.